Accelerate your child’s learning at Gilmour Academy, where rigorous academics meet a world-class learning environment.

 • For more information, contact Matthew Vanek, instructional technologist.

-• Among the best in the state in terms of facility design, equipment and availability, Gilmour Academy’s digital music studio is completely upgraded every four years, offering students a rare opportunity to learn the tools and software used by music producers and sound engineering professionals.
+• Among the best in the state, Gilmour Academy’s digital media lab is completely upgraded every four years, offering students a rare opportunity to learn the tools and software used by professionals in the real world.

 • Broadcast Journalism Studio